r-petrella/Survival-Analysis/README.md

 # Survival-Analysis
-Here I have attached the assignment I did on Survival Analysis during my master degree
+Here I have attached the assignment I did on Survival Analysis during my master degree.

+Please note that the file is a pdf created from R markdown with commented chunk of codes.

 ### Covered topics: